deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

 ^^^^^^^^^^^^

 By default, support for ECN is disabled in TCP sockets.
-To enable, change the value of the attribute ``ns3::TcpSocketBase::EcnMode`` from NoEcn to ClassicEcn or EcnPp.
+To enable, change the value of the attribute ``ns3::TcpSocketBase::EcnMode`` from NoEcn to ClassicEcn, EcnPp or AccEcn.

 ::

   Config::SetDefault ("ns3::TcpSocketBase::EcnMode", StringValue ("ClassicEcn"))
+  Config::SetDefault ("ns3::TcpSocketBase::EcnMode", StringValue ("EcnPp"))
+  Config::SetDefault ("ns3::TcpSocketBase::EcnMode", StringValue ("AccEcn"))

 ECN negotiation
 ^^^^^^^^^^^^^^^

 ECN capability is negotiated during the three-way TCP handshake:

+For ClassicEcn and EcnPp

 1. Sender sends SYN + CWR + ECE